DilanMurcia/DilanMurcia/README.md

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=DilanMurcia&label=Profile%20views&color=0e75b6&style=flat" alt="DilanMurcia" />
 </p>
- am a passionate software developer with a strong interest in programming and technology.
+ I am a passionate software developer with a strong interest in programming and technology.
 Currently, I am focused on expanding my skills in web development, utilizing frameworks like React and tools like Tailwind CSS to create user-friendly applications.
 My dedication to continuous learning drives me to explore new technologies, and I am eager to collaborate on projects that challenge me and help me grow professionally.

 ### 🛠️ Technical Skills